Urban vitality

 The Plaça Reial of Barcelona has a high vitality, with pedestrian spaces and a variety of establishments in its vicinity.

 Comparatively, Plaça dels Països Catalans has a low vitality, with fewer establishments and large, surrounding streets which inhibit pedestrian movement.

 Urban vitality is the quality of spaces in cities that attract diverse groups of people for a range of activities at different times of the day.
-Such spaces are often be perceived as being alive, lively or vibrant, in contrast with low-vitality areas, which may repel people and be perceived as unsafe.
+Such spaces are often perceived as being alive, lively, or vibrant, in contrast with low-vitality areas, which may repel people and be perceived as unsafe.

 The urban vitality index is a measure of this quality and has become a fundamental tool in urban planning, especially in interventions for spaces with low vitality.
 The index is also used to assist the management of spaces that already have high vitality.
 However, the success of high-vitality spaces can sometimes lead to gentrification and overtourism that may reduce their vitality and initial popularity.

 The concept of urban vitality is based on the works of Jane Jacobs, especially her most influential work, The Death and Life of Great American Cities.
-In the 1960s, Jacobs criticized the modern and rationalist architecture of Robert Moses and Le Corbusier, whose work centered private cars.
+In the 1960s, Jacobs criticized the modern and rationalist architecture of Robert Moses and Le Corbusier, whose work centered on private cars.
 She argued that these forms of urban planning overlooked and oversimplified the complexity of human life in diverse communities.
 She opposed large-scale urban renewal programs that affected neighborhoods and that built freeways through inner cities.
-She instead advocated compact and mixed-use development with walkable streets and "eyes on the street" to deter crime.
+Instead, she advocated for compact and mixed-use development, characterized by walkable streets and "eyes on the street" to deter crime.

-The concept of urban vitality is important in Mediterranean urbanism and its history, in which public space, walkability and squares are valued as centers of social interaction and cohesion, in contrast to the Anglo-Saxon urbanism of large, car-centric infrastructures with greater distances between conveniences.
+The concept of urban vitality is important in Mediterranean urbanism and its history, in which public space, walkability and squares are valued as centers of social interaction and cohesion, in contrast to Anglo-Saxon urbanism of large, car-centric infrastructures with greater distances between conveniences.